tamweeh/dexter/README.md

 run.get_stream("TWITTER_USERNAME", "TWITTER_PASSOWRD")
 ```

-# Flask App
+# FastAPI
-Running this with your personal ip address and port will help controlling tweetdeck columns easier.
+Running this will help in controlling deck columns.
-You will be able to show existing columns, add and remove columnms.
+You will be able to show existing columns, add, update, and remove columns.
 NOTE: Currently the maximum allowed column count is set to 5, to avoid too many request errors, which can occur.